quynkk1/e-series-skylake-hackintosh-dell/README.md

 | Card Reader | Realtek RTS525A |  |

 ⚠️: If you about to install macOS Ventura (13.x), iGPU `Intel HD Graphics` will not get best performance.

+I have made and tested this EFI on Dell Latitude E5570, but I need a confirmation if this EFI is working on other Dell Skylake E-Series Models.

 # EFI Compatibily List:
 Bootloader: OpenCore 0.8.4